ChescaRobertson/cobol_practice/README.md

-# cobol_practice
+# COBOL Practice
-Short programs to help me learn the basics of COBOL
+A range of short programs to help me learn the basics of COBOL